top things to do in san francisco

 As you continue south on The Embarcadero under the Bay Bridge you will enjoy some nice San Francisco Bay views looking towards Oakland and Alameda.
 Along the way are various parks, piers, and restaurants to enjoy.

 For example, at the corner of Embarcadero/Brannan St is the Delancey Street Restaurant.
 It has a nice outdoor patio with view and a large inside dining room.
-Behind it is Crossroads Cafe, 699 Delancey St, a coffee shop with well priced home-made food and private outdoor patio.
-These restaurants are both part of a training school for the nation's biggest, best, self-supporting, self-help organization for assisting ex-convicts, drug abusers and others in serious trouble with no place else to go.
+Behind it is Crossroads Cafe, 699 Delancey St, a coffee shop with well priced home-made food and a pleasant outdoor patio.
+These restaurants are both part of a training school for the nation’s biggest, best, self-supporting, self-help organization for assisting ex-convicts, drug abusers and others in serious trouble with no place else to go.
 Here they can obtain the attitudes and training necessary to start a decent life.
-Delancy Street is an impressive effort and well worth supporting, at the least by enjoying their services.
+Delancy Street is an impressive effort and well worth supporting … at the least by enjoying their services.

 City Kayak, Pier 40, Embarcadero/Townsend, rents kayaks from a van.
 Though service can be sporadic it's a nice beginner/intermediate kayak trip to McCovey Cove behind the AT&T Ball Park.